shazni228/Customer-Churn-Prediction/README.md

 ## Presentation

-Refer to the [Presentation_Customer Churn Prediction.pdf](Presentation_Customer%20Churn%20Prediction.pdf) file for a detailed presentation of the project.
+Refer to the Presentation file for a detailed presentation of the project.
 The presentation covers the following topics:

 1. Introduction
 2. Data Exploration and Preprocessing